Seven 18th-century windmills on a hill above Bodrum with wide views of the castle and marina

 Peaceful escape from busy tourist areas below

-Most photographed landmarks in Bodrum with stunning contrasts
+Most photographed landmarks in Bodrum with strong visual contrasts

 Visit during golden hour (one hour before sunset) for best lighting